§What’s new in Play 3.0

 - Play has decided to use Apache Pekko under the hood, instead of Akka.

-To emphasize all of these key changes, we have decided to mark the transition with a major version change - from 2 to 3.
+To emphasize all of these key changes, we have decided to mark the transition with an epoch version change - from 2 to 3.

 In case you are unfamiliar with Pekko, here’s what you should know about the project - and why we decided to migrate.
 Pekko represents a community fork of Akka 2.6 and Akka HTTP 10.2.
 If you want to know more about Apache Pekko and the motivation to switch to it in Play 3.0, read "How Play Deals with Akka’s License Change".
 Be aware, like described on the linked page, that you can still continue using Akka and Akka HTTP with Play 2.9.
 It’s also recommended to familiarize yourself with the Framework’s End-of-life (EOL) dates.